SwingGuy1024/DogTags/README.md

 # DogTags
-Java Utility to generate a faster ReflectionEquals package
+Java Utility to generate a fast equals and hash code generation using reflection.
+While this capability is covered by `org.apache.commons.lang3.builder.EqualsBuilder`, performance tests show that DogTags run anywhere from 1.5 to 20 times faster, depending on circumstances.
+The performance gains are greatest for objects with no similarities

 Sample usage: